USF-HII/usf-hii.github.io/pages/hii-hpc.md

 ### Availability

+(Note: this section may be out of date)

 The HII-HPC Cluster reserves two maintenance windows on the same day each week:

 - Every Thursday @ 10:00 AM EDT until 12:00 Noon EDT
-  - Description: Updates to the Head Node (`hii.rc.usf.edu`) - SSH Logins and Screen/Tmux sessions _may_ be terminated but no Slurm jobs already submitted will be affected.
+  - Description: Updates to the Head Nodes (`hii.rc.usf.edu` and `hii2.rc.usf.edu`) - SSH Logins and Screen/Tmux sessions
+    _may_ be terminated but no Slurm jobs already submitted will be affected.
 A broadcast message will generally be sent to logged in users on Wednesday if a downtime is expected the following day.